DFRot: Achieving Outlier-Free and Massive Activation-Free for Rotated LLMs with Refined Rotation: Rotational Invariance, Quantization and Massive Activation

-\paragraph{Solving for $\mR_1$.} Eq~\ref{eq:solve_R} is well-known as Procrustes problem~\citep{mulaik2009foundations}. which involves finding the optimal rotation matrix $\mR_1$ that best aligns two sets of points, minimizing the Frobenius norm of their difference.
+\paragraph{Solving for $\mR_1$.} The right side od Eq~\ref{eq:solve} is well-known as Procrustes problem~\citep{mulaik2009foundations}. which involves finding the optimal rotation matrix $\mR_1$ that best aligns two sets of points, minimizing the Frobenius norm of their difference.
 The solution to this problem can be obtained through Singular Value Decomposition~(SVD).
-Specifically, given input matrices $\mX$ = $\{\bm{x}\}$ and its quantized version $\mathcal{Q}_{\vg}(\mX)$ = $\{\mathcal{Q}_{\vg}(\bm{x})\}$, the optimal $\mR_1$ can be found:
+Specifically, given input matrices $\mX$ and its quantized version $\mathcal{Q}(\mX,\vg)$, the optimal $\mR_1$ can be found:

 where we treat the quantization parameters $\vg^{t}$ as a constant.